DARPA-ASKEM/terarium-docs/docs/config-and-intervention/validate-model-configuration.md

 ## Next steps

 You can use the new validated configuration in [simulations](../simulation/simulate-model.md) to forecast, analyze, or explore system behavior based on the validated parameters.
-Validation reduces the need to repeatedly reconfiguring a model to find physical starting points for simulations, calibrations, and optimizations.
+Validation reduces the need to repeatedly reconfigure a model to find physical starting points for simulations, calibrations, and optimizations.